MCDReforged/MCDReforged/docs/source/configuration.rst

 watchdog_threshold
 ~~~~~~~~~~~~~~~~~~

-The required time interval in second for :ref:`watchdog` to consider the task executor thread is not responding.
-Set it to 0 to disable :ref:`watchdog`
+The required time interval in second for :doc:`/plugin_dev/watchdog` to consider the task executor thread is not responding.
+Set it to 0 to disable :doc:`/plugin_dev/watchdog`

 * Option type: int or float
 * Default value: